-The Republicans’ current replacement plan, the American Health Care Act, would keep Obamacare’s 10 essential health benefits for small-group and individual plans.
+The Republicans’ original version of a replacement plan, the American Health Care Act, kept Obamacare’s 10 essential health benefits for small-group and individual plans.

 Those include outpatient care and emergency services, hospitalization, pregnancy, maternity and newborn care, mental health and substance abuse, prescription drugs, rehabilitative and habilitative services and devices, laboratory services, preventive and wellness services and pediatric services.

-Republicans could also attempt to pass legislation eliminating the 10 essential benefits.
+Republicans could also try again to pass legislation eliminating the 10 essential benefits.